 Note: This sample itinerary schedule may vary due to inclement weather, saints days; festivals.
 All activities, in the event of rescheduling, are always included during the week.

-- Round trip group transfers from Naples airport/train station to the Property.
+- Round trip group transfers from Naples Airport or Train station to the property.

 *An Italian visitor tax may apply in some cities and must be paid directly on site at check out.
 1 transfer per group each way.
 Wifi is provided complimentary in the sitting area.